2005 Milwaukee Brewers season

 The 2005 Milwaukee Brewers season was the 36th season for the Brewers in Milwaukee.
 They finished third in the National League Central.
-This was the Brewers’ first non-losing season since 1992.
+This was the Brewers’ first non-losing season since 1992, and marked a return to relevance as the Brewers qualified for the playoffs in nine of the ensuing 20 seasons — and finished better than .500 in thirteen of those seasons.